Lecanyu/JigsawNet/README.md

 # 5. Run your own datasets

 To solve your own jigsaw puzzles, a pairwise alignment calculation module is needed.
-In our experiment, we use an [existing method](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.683.4733&rep=rep1&type=pdf) to calculate pairwise alignment candidates.
+In our experiments, we use an [existing method](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.683.4733&rep=rep1&type=pdf) to calculate pairwise alignment candidates.
 But you can use other more fancy algorithms to do it.

 The pairwise alignments are represented by a list of 3x3 rigid transformation matrix.
 Please check our example data for the format details.